 A. Other Services (62100–62199)

 Includes both professional and nonprofessional services such as audit fees, printing, insurance, and all other services that are not specifically required to be classified under another category.
 The services received may involve the receipt of either a product or a process.
-Includes all the service provider's costs incurred during the performance of the service if those costs are passed on to the State, such as travel expenses and supplies and materials.
+Includes all the service provider's costs incurred during the performance of the service if those costs are passed on to the State, such as travel expenses, supplies, and materials.
 The services charged to this category may be performed by another state agency, another department/division within the receiving agency, or by the private sector.

 B. Supplies and Materials (62200–62299)